Birth Certificate Translation. GDRFA & KHDA Accepted

 DD/MM/YYYY vs MM/DD/YYYY causes ambiguity when day is 12 or less.
 A birth date of “03/04/2020” could be March 4 or April 3.

-Solution: We clarify date formats in translation using month names when ambiguity exists, ensuring UAE authorities understand the correct date.
+Solution: We clarify date formats in translation using month names when ambiguity exists, so UAE authorities understand the correct date.

 Document Incompleteness